TV chef Nigella Lawson's husband cautioned by police for assault

 "TREATED TOO LENIENTLY"

-Saatchi's comments on Monday downplaying the incident unleashed a storm of comments on Twitter and in the print media, describing his defence of his behavior as "bizarre" while others criticized the lack of action taken against him.
+Saatchi's comments on Monday downplaying the incident unleashed a storm of comments on Twitter and in the print media, describing his defence of his behaviour as "bizarre" while others criticised the lack of action taken against him.

-Saatchi told London's Evening Standard, for which he writes a column, that he recognized the impact of the pictures but said they conveyed the wrong impression.
+Saatchi told London's Evening Standard, for which he writes a column, that he recognised the impact of the pictures but said they conveyed the wrong impression.

 "There was no grip.
 It was a playful tiff.
 The pictures are horrific but give a far more drastic and violent impression of what took place," said Saatchi, who ran the world's largest advertising agency Saatchi & Saatchi with his brother in the 1980s.